EZeJ/846_Group/week9-presentation/evaluation.md

 **Expected Results:**
 - **Without Guideline 3:** Test should find 0-4 bugs (mainly obvious ones)
 - **With Guideline 3:** Test should find 6-9 bugs (comprehensive edge case coverage)

+**Advice**
+- Ask an LLM to help you check how many bugs the generated tests uncover, based on this table and the tests generated from your prompt.

 ___